 We help UK business owners protect their company and secure their family’s financial future.
 Good planning keeps one without harming the other.
-In plain terms, juggling company rules, insurance and an estate plan works best when joined up.
+In plain terms, joining company governance, insurance and estate planning into a single coordinated strategy produces the best results.

-Inheritance can hit estates above the nil-rate band at 40%.
-Business Property Relief may reduce taxable business value by up to 100% for qualifying firms.
+Inheritance tax can hit estates above the nil-rate band at 40%.
+Business Property Relief may reduce the taxable value of qualifying business interests by up to 100% — though from April 2026, full relief is capped at the first £1 million of combined business and agricultural property, with 50% relief on any excess.
 We explain how these rules affect shares and why early action matters.

-Our buyer’s guide promises to show the right mix of agreements, insurance and estate steps, in the right order.
+Our buyer’s guide shows the right mix of agreements, insurance and estate planning steps, in the right order.
 We focus on two clear goals: keeping control with surviving owners and giving cash certainty to the family.

 We write in simple terms, give practical steps and list the questions to ask your solicitor and financial adviser.
 Good planning usually happens well before illness or death.
 Speed and stress are the enemy of sound decisions.